Coinbase Reviews Coinbase rating

 Mobile App Rating

-Coinbase also offers a simple, polished mobile app for people who trade away from a computer.
-It uses the same order ticket with similar tools as the website.
-Charts show up at the top of coin profile pages and are fairly basic, although there is another mode with more advanced functionality, discussed next.
+Coinbase also provides a clean and easy-to-use mobile app for trading on the go.
+It includes the same trade ticket and similar features as the website.
+Charts appear at the top of coin profile pages and are fairly basic, although the platform provides another option for more advanced tools, described next.

 Coinbase Mobile App